 - 1.2.1 Unless permitted under Rule 19.1 the clearance of indigenous vegetation clearance is a restricted discretionary activity provided the following conditions are met: - 1.
 The farm enterprise has a Farm Biodiversity Plan (see Definitions). - 2.
 The clearance is not within a Site of Natural Significance or on land above 900m in altitude. - 3.
-The clearance is not within: - a) 100m of a lake - b) 20m of the bank of a river - c) 100m of an ecologically significant wetland - d) 50m of all other wetlands - The Council will restrict its discretion to the following matters: - 1.
-The quality of a Farm Biodiversity Plan, including whether the Farm Biodiversity Plan: - a) Achieves the purpose set out in in Appendix Y; - b) Adequately identifies the biodiversity values, and in particular significant indigenous vegetation or habitat of indigenous species using the criteria provided in Appendix 3 of the Canterbury Regional Policy Statement, and also identifies actual and potential threats to those values; - Includes methods that will adequately protect the significant biodiversity values identified; and
+The clearance is not within: - a) 100m of a lake - b) 20m of the bank of a river - c) 100m of an ecologically significant wetland - d) 50m of all other wetlands

+- 1. The quality of a Farm Biodiversity Plan, including whether the Farm Biodiversity Plan: - a) Achieves the purpose set out in in Appendix Y; - Adequately identifies the biodiversity values, and in particular significant indigenous vegetation or habitat of indigenous species using the criteria provided in Appendix 3 of the Canterbury Regional Policy Statement, and also identifies actual and potential threats to those values; - c) Includes methods that will adequately protect the significant biodiversity values identified; and